samvera-labs/hydra_plugins_wg/Guidelines.md

 ## Error handling

 1. Plugins **should** use custom error classes when raising errors.

-This allows implementers to easily identify a raised exception as coming from the plugin, as well as providing a convenient way to rescue from specific exceptions as needed.
+  **Justification:** Standard or default exception classes do not provide plugin-specific information about the error.
+Custom error classes allow implementers to easily identify a raised exception as coming from the plugin, as well as providing a convenient way to rescue from specific exceptions as needed.

 1. Custom error messages **should** include tips on how to fix the error when such information is known.